jacobsalmela/spacewalk-k8s/README.md

 # Register a client
-Using a container here again but the steps are the same for a traditional server (per https://github.com/spacewalkproject/spacewalk/wiki/RegisteringClients#red-hat-enterprise-linux-5-6-and-7-scientific-linux-6-and-7-centos-5-6-and-7)
+Using a container here again as an example, but the steps are the same for a traditional server (per https://github.com/spacewalkproject/spacewalk/wiki/RegisteringClients#red-hat-enterprise-linux-5-6-and-7-scientific-linux-6-and-7-centos-5-6-and-7)

 ```
 rpm -Uvh https://copr-be.cloud.fedoraproject.org/results/@spacewalkproject/spacewalk-2.8-client/epel-7-x86_64/00742644-spacewalk-repo/spacewalk-client-repo-2.8-11.el7.centos.noarch.rpm